hydu0016/VR-Questionnaire-Gen-Toolkit/README.md

 ## Creating Your Own Questionnaire
 ### Export Unity Package
-1.Export the example scene as a Unity package from the project you downloaded.
+1. Export the example scene as a Unity package from the project you downloaded.
 Make sure to include all dependencies.
-2.Open the Unity package you just exported in your own project.
+2. Open the Unity package you just exported in your own project.

 ### Setup
 1. Drag and drop the Canvas prefab from the prefab folder in the QuestionaireGen folder into your scene to set up the questionnaire interface.